Madjeisah/Network-Information-Security/README.md

 This course makes use of any programming language and computing environment of your choice.

 ### Course Meeting Times
-Lectures: A session / week, 3 hours
+Lectures: A session / week, 3 credit hours

 ### Prerequisites
 * Data Communications & Networks